jruby/activerecord-jdbc-adapter/jdbc-mysql/README.md

 MySQL Connector/J is the official JDBC driver for MySQL.

 It is a native Java driver that converts JDBC (Java Database Connectivity) calls into the network protocol used by the MySQL database.
+You will need to have version **>= 5.0** installed.

 For more information see http://dev.mysql.com/usingmysql/java/